 Performers in a scene are asked to improvise scenes which take place seconds, minutes, days or years before or after a dramatic moment.
 This enables the exploration of characters’ backgrounds, motivations and the consequences of their actions.

-The method can be used to quickly bring depth to activities involving still images or improvised drama.
+The method can be used to quickly bring depth to activities involving freeze frames or improvised drama.
 Adding Flashbacks or Flash Forwards creates a context – it shows what led up to a particular moment, how it might be resolved or how it may lead onto additional challenges.
 The technique helps to flesh out a dramatic moment or create the beginnings of a story.

 How to do it